 The podcast covers issues from extending care, to cultural identity, participating, and the stigma that can come with being a “foster kid” or a child in care.
 We hear directly from young people as they share their views and provide insights for reforms.

 The issues discussed in the Voices in Action Podcast affect young people in out-of-home-care all around Australia.
-While each state and territory is different, a universal theme from young people is that support should be extended beyond the age of 18.

 CREATE is calling for all states and territories to provide an option whereby the provision of care can be extended to young people until the age of 21.
 Click here to read our Position Paper.